Infosys (INFY) Q2 2018 Results - Earnings Call Transcript

 Ashish Chopra - Motilal Oswal Securities Ltd.

 Hi.
 Thanks for the opportunity.
-Pravin, firstly, just wanted to understand in the new services that you call out in – divided into five or six service lines, would it be fair to assume that a biggest chunk of that is really the cloud ecosystem bit and the others would be relatively small?
-Where I'm really coming from is the coinciding of the revenue contribution from there with the growth in IMS that we've seen in the last couple of quarters?
+Pravin, firstly, just wanted to understand in the new services that you call out and divided into five or six service lines.
+Would it be fair to assume that a biggest chunk of that is really the cloud ecosystem bit and the others would be relatively small?
+Where I'm really coming from is the coinciding of the revenue contribution from there with the growth in IMS that we've seen in the last couple of quarters.

 U. B. Pravin Rao - Infosys Ltd.

 Yeah.
-So not really, cloud is an important part of the journey, in fact, a majority of the digital transformation agenda is driven by CapEx (01:16:48) to OpEx shift of workloads and cloud, migrating to the cloud is a fairly big part of the digital transformation agenda of clients.
+So not really, I – cloud is an important part of the journey.
+In fact, a majority of the digital transformation agenda is driven by CapEx to OpEx shift of workloads, and migrating to the cloud is a fairly big part of the digital transformation agenda of clients.

 However, all the other areas, which I spoke about, are picking significant traction.
-API Economy is an important part of a digital agenda, as you expose legacy applications and legacy systems for newer purposes.
+API economy is an important part of a digital agenda, as you expose legacy applications and legacy systems for newer purposes.
 Internet of Things is very early, but it has a small installed base, but we all know that unstructured data around physical objects, machines is going to be the future.
 So it's going to pick momentum in the future, but it's a small installed base, most customers are experimenting, they're prototyping, they are platformizing their unstructured data, which is there between machines.
-So that's – that has a runway, I would say.
+So that has a runway I would say.

 Data and analytics is very mainstream now.
-It's probably all pervasive across industries, across domains, we see a huge traction out there.
-Enterprise Cloud Applications is the next big thing.
-A majority of our clients are moving from on-premise to – transitioning to Enterprise Cloud Applications, either on their existing stacks like Oracle, SAP or moving into new areas like salesforce.com, Workday kind of applications, Microsoft Dynamics.
+It's probably all pervasive across industries, across domains.
+We see a huge traction out there.
+Enterprise cloud applications is the next big thing.
+A majority of our clients are moving from on-premise to – transitioning to enterprise cloud applications, either on their existing stacks like Oracle, SAP, or moving into new areas like salesforce.com, Workday kind of application, so Microsoft Dynamics.
 Dynamics has actually now come up with Dynamics 365.

-So, I would say there is a faction in all quarters, digital experience, the front-end of all the digital agenda, all the digital spend for our clients, while a significant chunk of it is in Retail, but all the other industries are picking up momentum there as well.
-And so, there is overall quite a bit in areas which are not related to cloud migration as well.
+So, I would say there is a fraction in all quarters.
+Digital experience, the front-end of all the digital agenda – all the digital spend for our clients, while a significant chunk of it is in retail, but all the other industries are picking up momentum there as well.
+And so, there is, overall, quite a bit in areas which are not related to cloud migration as well.

 Ashish Chopra - Motilal Oswal Securities Ltd.

 Got it.
 Got it.
 That's helpful.
 And just lastly from my side, I had a question on the strategy shared earlier during the day.
-So just wanted to understand that, while we've identified the areas of focus and the fact that execution obviously is the imperative, could you share the readiness or the glaring gaps across various pockets where you think that the need to – the challenges perhaps could be higher, could be the DevOps ready workforce, could be Automation or on the sales front maybe around Consulting led Design Thinking led sales, or you know, maybe the business models around the whole product plus software services offerings, really where would you – would you think we're really ready to hit the ground running versus where we still would have to really focus on building capabilities sooner rather than later?
+So just wanted to understand that while we've identified the areas of focus and the fact that execution obviously is the imperative, could you share the readiness or the glaring gaps across various pockets where you think that the need to – the challenges perhaps could be higher, could be the DevOps ready workforce, could be Automation or on the sales front maybe around Consulting-led Design Thinking-led sales, or maybe the business models around the whole product plus software services offerings?
+Really, where would you think we are really ready to hit the ground running versus where we still would have to really focus on building capabilities sooner rather than later?

 U. B. Pravin Rao - Infosys Ltd.

-So, I think from a services perspective when we look at services strategy, there are many areas where we have started making progress and scaling that it's in our DNA and we are extremely comfortable with it, we have always invested in education, learning, re-skilling and so on.
-So, there I think it's more a question of sharpening the focus rather than going after 20 different things sharpening the focus, identify a few things and put your might in terms of scaling it.
+So, I think from a services perspective when we look at services strategy, there are many areas where we have started making progress, and scaling that is in our DNA and we are extremely comfortable with it.
+We have always invested in education, learning, re-skilling and so on.
+So, there I think it's more a question of sharpening the focus rather than going after 20 different things, sharpening the focus, identify a few things and put your might in terms of scaling it.

-On the software side and the product services side, right now, we are seeing good traction and adoption from a horizontal capability perspective, but I think the future is if you are able to bring in vertical solutions on top of it and that is where we are probably in the early stages and that's where we would probably need to accelerate our focus.
+On the software side and the product services side, right now, we are seeing good traction and adoption from a horizontal capability perspective, but I think the future is if you're able to bring in vertical solutions on top of it.
+And that is where we are probably in the early stages and that's where we would probably need to accelerate our focus.

 Ashish Chopra - Motilal Oswal Securities Ltd.

 Got it.
-That's helpful Pravin.
-Thanks, and all the best.
+That's helpful, Pravin.
+Thanks and all the best.

 Operator